 This press release may contain certain "forward-looking statements" with respect to Millicom's expectations and plans, strategy, management's objectives, future performance, costs, revenue, earnings and other trend information.
 It is important to note that Millicom's actual results in the future could differ materially from those anticipated in forward-looking statements depending on various important factors, including those included in this release.
 All forward-looking statements in this press release are based on information available to Millicom on the date hereof.
-All written or oral forward-looking statements attributable to Millicom International Cellular S.A., and Millicom International Cellular S.A. employees or representatives acting on Millicom's behalf are expressly qualified in their entirety by the factors referred to above.
+All written or oral forward-looking statements attributable to Millicom forward-looking statements attributable to Millicom on the date hereof.
+All written or oral forward-looking statements attributable to Millicom thermational Cellular S.A., and Millicom International Cellular S.A. employees or representatives acting on Millicom's behalf are expressly qualified in their entirety by the factors referred to above.
 Millicom does not intend to update these forward-looking statements.